neovim/neovim/MAINTAIN.md

       trying to produce images that work in the broadest number of environments, and therefore want to use older releases.

+### Special labels

+Some github labels are used to trigger certain jobs:

+* `backport release-x.y` - backport to release branch
+* `ci-s390x` - enable s390x CI
+* `needs:response` - Close PR after a certain amount of time if author doesn't respond

 See also
 --------